When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-If you’re looking for a ‘no frills’ single speed electric bike to use in an urban environment, then the new Xiaomi Himo Z16 takes some beating when it come to value for money.
+If you’re looking for a ‘no frills’ single-speed electric bike to use in an urban environment, then the new Xiaomi Himo Z16 takes some beating when it comes to value for money.
 As I have stated in previous reviews of Himo e-bikes they do the job, and they do it well!
 The Z16 is great for zipping about city streets and canal towpaths.
-It doesn’t represent the pinnacle of e-bike technology but delivers an affordable solution for those wishing to ditch their cars and / or public transport.
+It doesn’t represent the pinnacle of e-bike technology but delivers an affordable solution for those wishing to ditch their cars and/or public transport.
 Read on for my full review of this great little folding electric bike.

-The Xiamo Himo Z16 offers an affordable way for short commutes to work without having to worry about buses, trains, taxi’s etc.
+The Xiaomi Himo Z16 offers an affordable way for short commutes to work without having to worry about buses, trains, taxis etc.

 I’ve ridden a few Himo-branded e-bikes now and each one has impressed me with its overall build quality and rideability – is the Z16 any different?
 Read my overview below for more information.